 RCMA Capital LLP is authorized and regulated by the Financial Conduct Authority

 Investing in financial markets involves a substantial degree of risk.
 There can be no assurance that the investment objectives described herein will be achieved.
 Investment losses may occur from time to time.
-Investors could lose some or all of their investment.
+Investors could lose some or all of their investments.
 Nothing herein is intended to imply that the Fund’s investment methodology may be considered “conservative,” “safe,” “risk-free,” or “risk-averse.”

 In addition, certain financial information is contained herein.
-While the Firm has made reasonable efforts to include information from sources that they believe to be reliable, the timeliness, accuracy, and completeness of the underlying information, and any computations based thereon, cannot be assumed.
+While the Firm has made reasonable efforts to include data from sources they believe to be reliable, the timeliness, accuracy, and completeness of the underlying information, and any computations based thereon, cannot be assumed.
 While the Firm has attempted to minimize errors, it has not verified, nor does it guarantee or warrant, the accuracy, validity, timeliness, completeness, or suitability of such information and data.
 The Firm has provided the information herein as an accommodation to you, and the Firm is under no obligation to continue providing this information in the future.